smolpeceresd/Front-end/Space Invaders/Readme.md

 ## How to run code? 🤷‍♂️
 1️⃣ You must download the .zip file

-2️⃣Extract to a common folder so as not to cause problems
+2️⃣ Extract to a common folder so as not to cause problems

-3️⃣Open the file "index.html"
+3️⃣ Open the file "index.html"

 # Have Fun!!!

 -------------------------------------------------------------------------------
-## ✨ contributors
+## ✨ contributors 👩‍💻👨‍💻

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->